(Love) Compared with You

-"(Love) Compared with You" is a song by the British rock band Steve Harley & Cockney Rebel, which was released in 1976 as the third and final single from the band's fifth studio album Love's a Prima Donna.
-Released as a single in America only, the song was written and produced by Harley.
+"(Love) Compared with You" is a song by the British rock band Steve Harley & Cockney Rebel, released in 1977 as the third and final single from the band's fifth studio album, Love's a Prima Donna (1976).
+Released as a single in North America only, the song was written and produced by Harley.

 Background

 Following the UK Top 50 entry of Love's a Prima Donnas second single, "(I Believe) Love's a Prima Donna", plans were made for "(Love) Compared with You" to be released as the third single in the UK.
 However, EMI Records decided to cancel the release at the last minute.
-Although the UK release was scrapped, EMI chose to release the song as the album's only single in America.
+Although the UK release was scrapped, EMI chose to release the song as the album's only single in North America in 1977.